upptime/upptime.js.org/docs/configuration.md

   # ...
 ```

-You can, for example, change the footer copyright text by changing the internationalization key.
+You can, for example, change the footer copyright text by changing the internationalization key for `footer`.
+These i18n keys are also used for your README.md file.

 ### Repository metadata